theflyoccultist/http_server/README.md

 # Simple HTTP Server

-This is my first C project, a simple HTTP server.
+The obligatory systems project, a simple HTTP server written in C.
-It was developed in a Linux environment.
+It was developed in a Linux environment, therefore uses POSIX sockets for network operations.

 ## Project Structure